 - When raising the torso back to the starting position, make sure that the action initiates from flexing your hips and not your neck.
 Initiating the movement from your neck may cause injury.
 Keep your neck as neutral as possible during the exercise.

-- See also the roman chair sit-up.
+- See also the Roman chair sit-up, the decline sit-up, and the decline twisting sit-up.

 Roman chair sit-up on a flat bench video

 In this video, the instructor hooks his feet under a kettlebell, but you can use a barbell or a heavy dumbbell.
 You can also wedge your feet against a wall.